31 Surprising Facts About Retiring You Probably Didn’t Know

 Given its reputation, it's no surprise that Florida has the largest percentage of its population as senior citizens at 17.3%, according to the most recent 2010 census.
 However, the next two might surprise you: Pennsylvania at 15.4% and West Virginia at 16%.

-According to the Institute on Aging, nearly one in three seniors who weren't in a nursing home lived alone, with older women almost twice as likely to live alone than men.
+According to the Institute on Aging, nearly one in three seniors who weren't in a nursing home lived alone, with older women almost twice as likely as men to live alone.
 And, seniors get more isolated as they get older: Nearly 1 in 2 senior women over age 75 live alone.

 When asked which was more important, the leisure activity they were doing or the people they were doing it with, over 60% of respondents in a Merrill Lynch study said who they were doing it with mattered more than the things they were doing in retirement.